demisto/content/Packs/MicrosoftGraphMail/Integrations/MicrosoftGraphMail/MicrosoftGraphMail_description.md

 - ***msgraph-mail-reply-to***
 - ***send-mail***

-## Look Back Parameter Notes
+## Look-Back Parameter Notes
-* In case the **look-back** parameter is initialized with a certain value and during a time that incidents were fetched, if changing the look back to a number that is greater than the previous value, then in the initial incident fetching there will be incidents duplications.
+* In case the **look-back** parameter is initialized with a certain value and during a time that incidents/emails were fetched, if changing the look back to a number that is greater than the previous value, then in the initial incident fetching there will be incidents duplications.
 * If the integration was already set with look back > 0, and the look-back is not being increased at any point of time, then those incident duplications would not occur.